BioQuantHr/KomoriVis/README.md

 # KomoriVis
-Bat call audio footage visualization written in Python
+Bat call audio recording visualization package for Python.

+## Installation

+You can install the package with pip

+pip install KomoriVis